mrinalmishra31/Uniqlo/README.md

   Includes **survey design**, **focus group insights**, and **direct responses** for all 7 research questions.

 - 📄 [`Part 4 - Survey Analysis`](https://github.com/mrinalmishra31/Uniqlo/blob/main/Part%204%20-%20Survey%20Analysis.pdf)
-  Detailed analysis with visuals and cross-tabulations of consumer responses, segmented by **age, lifestyle, income, and platform preferences** using the SPSS Analytics tool.
+  Detailed analysis with visuals and cross-tabulations of consumer responses, segmented by **age, lifestyle, income, and platform preferences** using IBM SPSS Statistics.

 - 📊 `Part 3b - Survey Results.xls` (Not previewable online)
   Contains raw survey responses that support the analysis provided in Parts 3 and 4.